slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *"The secret to creativity is knowing how to hide your sources."
 -- Albert Einstein*

 Creative minds are rarely tidy.
 We don’t have an «imagination» we have a memory.
-Creativity is subtraction.
+More than addition, creativity is subtraction.

 > *"Good artists copy; great artists steal."
--- Steve Jobs & others*
+-- (popularized by) Steve Jobs*

 > *"Those who do not want to imitate anything, produce nothing."
 -- Salvador Dali*